Keraloon/French-Translation-DQMT3D/README.md

 # French-Translation-DQMT3D

-WILL BE UPDATED IN A FEW WEEKS, SOME FILES ARE NOT COMPLETELY CORRECTED French Translation Files for Dragon Quest Monsters : Terry's Wonderland 3D
+French Translation Files for Dragon Quest Monsters : Terry's Wonderland 3D

 All Monsters, Abilities, Dialogues, Location etc.. has been translated